JeremiahPetersen/RepoToText/README.md

 This file is a .txt file that contains an entire GitHub repository with all of the files separated by delimiters (''') The file paths are the titles after the delimiters. ('''--- FILE AND FILEPATH HERE ---) *Add your idea here (Example)*: Please create a react front end that will work with the back end

+## FolderToText

+FolderToText.py is a script that allows you to turn a local folder, or local files, into a .txt in the same way RepoToText.py does.
+Choose your files with browse (you can continue adding by clicking "Browse".
+Once you have all of your files selected and uploaded with browse, type in the file type endings you want to copy with a ',' in between.
+Example: .py , .js , .md , .ts --> Last, enter in the file name you want to appear and the output path.
+The file will be written with your file name choice and a timestamp.

 ## Info

 - creates a.txt with ('''---) seperating each file from the repo.